retrocomputacion/retrobbs/readme.md

 ...
 ```
 ---
-# 6.6 The templating system
+# 6.6 The template system

-In v0.6 a templating system based on _Jinja2_ has been introduced.
+In v0.6 a template system based on _Jinja2_ has been introduced.
 The templates reside on the `templates` directory.

 An example directory tree: